cmhyett/home/_pages/about.md

 ---
 permalink: /
-title: "A Professional Website of Criston Hyett"
+title: "A Work in Progress"
 excerpt: "About me"
 author_profile: true
 redirect_from: